Animal welfare and rights in China: History

 Several traditional Chinese worldviews emphasize caring for animals, including Taoism and Buddhist vegetarianism.
 Taoist Zhuang Zhou taught compassion for all sentient beings.

-For more modern times, Prof. Peter J. Li said in 2012 that many in mainland China had become possibly indifferent to animal suffering, because of Mao Zedong's campaigns against bourgeois sentiments, such as "sympathy for the downtrodden".
-Caring about animals was regarded as "counter-revolutionary".
+For more modern times, Prof. Peter J. Li said in 2012 that many in mainland China had possibly become indifferent to animal suffering, because of Mao Zedong's campaigns against what he considered "bourgeois sentimentality".
+Focussing attention to animal welfare was regarded as "counter-revolutionary", because he believed it would detract focus from the broader push for Communism, which was meant to deliver equality for all.
 Since 1978, China had emphasized growth and avoidance of famine, which the government considered important for political stability.
 Local officials were often evaluated based on local jobs and revenue.
 This, Li claimed, had led to less concern for animal welfare.
 However, he also noted that the younger generation who were not so influenced by the past ideology and hardship during the time were generally far more sensitive to suffering, including those of animals.

+Some, such as the late Tsinghua University professor Zhao Nanyuan, have argued that the political focus on promoting animal welfare concerns could serve foreign interests.
+Zhao was particularly vocal in his opposition, warning that animal welfare activism could be used as a tool of neo-imperialism.
+However, these views have been challenged by other Chinese scholars and activists, who argue for an increased focus on improving animal welfare, animal rights, and the importance of legal reforms.

 Animals used for food

 Livestock

 Livestock farming has grown exponentially in China in recent years, such that China is now "the world's biggest animal farming nation".
 In 1978, China collectively consumed 1/3 as much meat as the United States.
 By 1992 China had caught up, and by 2012, China's meat consumption was more than double that of the U.S.

 A 2005–2006 survey by Prof. Peter J. Li found that many farming methods that the European Union was trying to reduce or eliminate were commonplace in China, including gestation crates, battery cages, foie gras, early weaning of cows, and clipping of ears/beaks/tails.
 Livestock in China may have been transported over long distances, and there were currently no humane-slaughter requirements.
 Almost 3/4 of China's meat is pork, and China's 476 million pigs comprise half of the world's pig population.
 China produces 37 million tons of farmed fish—more than 60% of the world's total.
 In 2017, one of the country's largest agricultural producers, Da Bei Nong, signed an agreement with the International Cooperation Committee of Animal Warfare to improve the quality of life for its millions of pigs through increased roaming space and better flooring.
 A 2016 survey from the committee also suggests that two thirds of Chinese shoppers would pay more for pork that had been treated well while another one from the World Animal Protection indicated that almost 90% of respondents would be willing to change their purchasing habits for pork from pigs that had lived better lives.